 Introduction

 The first step in the management of natural resources is to determine the management unit, which will depend on the management objectives.
 Thus, management units should evolve in concert with changing management objectives (Begg and Waldman, 1999).
-Instead, stock boundaries for many fish stocks remain unchanged over time despite the plea for better aligning the spatial scale of management with the natural scale of targeted populations (Francis et al., 2007).
-Therefore research and methods that define stock boundaries based on biology are becoming increasingly needed as managers shift their focus on single species maximum sustainble yield to optimal yield, which can incorporate biological, economic, and social objectives (Rothschild, 1973; Sissenwine, 1978).
+Instead, stock boundaries for many fish stocks remain unchanged over time despite pleas for better alignment of the spatial scale of management with the natural scale of targeted populations (Francis et al., 2007).
+Therefore, research and methods that define stock boundaries based on biology are becoming increasingly needed as managers shift their focus on single species maximum sustainble yield to optimal yield, which can incorporate biological, economic, and social objectives (Rothschild, 1973; Sissenwine, 1978).

-Few marine fish species lack evidence of complex spatial structure (Conover et al., 2006; Cope and Punt, 2009).
-Furthermore, stock structures should not be seen as static; species ranges are predicted to shift with respect to depth and latitude as oceans warm in response to climate change (Perry et al., 2005; Dulvy et al., 2008; Nye et al., 2009), potentially increasing the mismatch between political and biological stock boundaries.
+Few marine fish species lack evidence for complex spatial structure (Conover et al., 2006; Cope and Punt, 2009).
+Furthermore, stock structures should not be seen as static; species ranges are predicted to shift with respect to depth and latitude as oceans warm in response to climate change (Perry et al., 2005; Dulvy et al., 2008; Nye et al., 2009), potentially increasing the mismatch between default, often political, and biological stock boundaries.
 Thus, accounting for spatial structure by properly identifying stock boundaries is necessary for several reasons, including but not limited to the i) fair allocation of catch among competing fisheries and/or nations (Kutkuhn, 1981; ), ii) protection of nursing and spawning areas (Smith et al., 1990; Stephenson, 1999), iii) development of optimal harvest and monitoring strategies (Begg et al., 1999a; Frank and Brickman, 2000), iv) reduction of localized depletion (todo:citation), v) proper identification of choke species (todo:citation), and vi) sustainability of prey resources (Bertrand et al., 2012).

 Currently, no one method properly identifies all stocks.
 Thus, integrating the results from a suite of techniques to address multiple aspects of the biology and life-history characteristics of marine fishes increases the likelihood of detecting relevant variation among stocks (Hohn, 1997; Waldman et al., 1997; Coyle, 1998; Begg et al., 1999b; Abaunza et al., 2004; Hatfield et al., 2005).
-Several available techniques require a substantive amount of costly data, necessitating a balance between accuracy and efficiency (Hilborn and Walters, 1992).
+Several available techniques such as xxx require a substantive amount of costly data, necessitating a balance between accuracy and efficiency (Hilborn and Walters, 1992).
 Thus, techniques that use data routinely collected for assessment and management purposes (i.e. life-history parameters) are advantageous.
 As a bare minimum, catch data and distribution data from fishery-independent surveys, if available, can provide basic information on the areas used by a stock.
 Life-history data can provide inferences about genotypic variation resulting from environmental and anthropocentric influences by categorizing phenotypic expressions.
 In short, using life-history data to deliniate stock can provide a good starting point for more advanced stock identification techniques (e.g. biochemical, immunological, serological, behavioural, morphometric, meristic, mark-recapture, etc.), while being cost effective and efficient (Begg et al, 1999b).
 Unfortunately, fisheries data are subject to both observation and process error, which can complicate analyses.

 State-space models can simultaneously estimate process and observation error making them ideal for ecological data.
 Their use in ecology began with time-series data for single populations (Staples, Taper, and Dennis, 2004; Dennis et al., 2006) and later extended into two-dimensional space for movement data (Jonsen, Myers, and Flemming, 2003) and multiple subpopulations (Ward et al., 2010) and species (Mattsson et al., 2013).
 Multivariate time-series analysis is one way to detect spatial patterns of correlation and synchrony across multiple locations (Ward et al., 2010) and can provide inferences on stock structure based on ecological differences.
 Unfortunately these models do not implicitly account for space.